Easy Foods For Entertaining in Summer

 Tarts

 A fruit tart is much simpler to make than an entire pie.
 First off, you only need to make one crust.
 That crust can easily be smashed into the shape of your tart pan making for less effort in rolling it out.
-Second, it requires a lot less fruit to make one than a pie and offers the same flavor combination.
+Second, it requires a lot les fruit to make one than a pie and offers the same flavor combination.
 I have both my Blueberry Tart and Peach Tart Recipes listed here.
 You can get either recipe by clicking on the links below.

-Peach Tart Recipe
+Peach Tart

-Blueberry Tart Recipe
+Easy Blueberry Tart

 Strawberry Shortcake